chinapedia/wikipedia.abstract.en/Page/Photosynthesis.md

-Photosynthesis_en.svg 400 px 400 px and terrestrial vegetation.
+and terrestrial vegetation.
 Dark red and blue-green indicate regions of high photosynthetic activity in the ocean and on land, respectively.]]

 PHOTOSYNTHESIS is a process used by plants and other organisms to convert light energy into chemical energy that can later be released to fuel the organisms' activities.
 This chemical energy is stored in carbohydrate molecules, such as sugars, which are synthesized from carbon dioxide and water – hence the name _photosynthesis_, from the Greek φῶς, _phōs_, "light", and σύνθεσις, _synthesis_, "putting together".[1][2][3]
 In most cases, oxygen is also released as a waste product.
 Most plants, most algae, and cyanobacteria perform photosynthesis; such organisms are called photoautotrophs.
 Photosynthesis is largely responsible for producing and maintaining the oxygen content of the Earth's atmosphere, and supplies all of the organic compounds and most of the energy necessary for life on Earth.[4]